SQMS 1 and a Firm’s System of Quality Management (SOQM)

 The firm’s risk assessment process

-ISQM 1 requires the firm to apply a risk-based approach in designing, implementing, and operating the components of the SOQM in an interconnected and coordinated manner such that the firm proactively manages the quality of engagements performed by the firm.
+ISQM 1 / SQMS 1 requires firms to apply a risk-based approach in designing, implementing, and operating the components of the SOQM in an interconnected and coordinated manner such that the firm proactively manages the quality of engagements performed by the firm.
 As such, the firm’s risk assessment process consists of:

-The minimum quality objectives are set out in ISQM 1, specifically within components 2-7, but the firm can establish additional quality objectives (or sub-objectives) it considers necessary to achieve the objectives of the SOQM.
+ISQM 1 / SQMS 1 set out the minimum quality objectives, specifically within components 2-7.
+The firm can establish additional quality objectives (or sub-objectives) if necessary to achieve the objectives of the SOQM.

 Identifying and assessing quality risks puts attention on what could go wrong (WCGW) in achieving the quality objectives.
-ISQM 1 aims to focus the firm on risks that have the greatest impact on achieving the quality objectives, so that those risks are appropriately addressed by the firm.
+The standards focus the firm on risks having the greatest impact on achieving the quality objectives, so that those risks are appropriately addressed.
 A risk qualifies as a quality risk when it meets both of the following criteria:

 adversely affecting the achievement of one or more quality objectives.

-Responses that are properly designed and implemented to address the quality risks mitigate the possibility that the quality risk occurs, thereby helping the firm achieve the quality objectives.
-Paragraph 34 of ISQM 1 includes some specified responses that the firm is required to design and implement, but it is expected that the firm design and implement responses in addition to those specified in the standard to fully comply with the requirements.
+Responses that are properly designed and implemented to address the quality risks mitigate the possibility that the quality risk occurs.
+This helps the firm achieve the quality objectives.
+Paragraph 34 of ISQM 1 sets out specific responses that the firm is required to design and implement.
+However, it is expected that the firm design and implement responses in addition to those specified in the standard to fully comply with the requirements.

 Governance and leadership